About Us

 By Mr Ivan WONG

-Attendees learned about emerging technologies and materials that contribute to carbon reduction, such as carbon-sequestering concrete, recycled materials, and AI-driven tools like Building Information Modeling (BIM).
-The seminar concluded with a Q&A session, where participants discussed challenges in implementing LCA, achieving sustainability certifications, and future industry trends.
+Attendees were introduced to emerging technologies and materials that contribute to carbon reduction, such as carbon-sequestering concrete, recycled materials, and AI-driven tools like Building Information Modelling (BIM).
+The seminar concluded with an interactive question-and-answer session, during which participants engaged in discussions about the challenges of implementing LCA, achieving sustainability certifications, and anticipating future industry trends.

-The seminar was both enlightening and inspiring, leaving attendees with a renewed sense of purpose in integrating sustainable practices into their work.
-It was an engaging and thought-provoking session that not only deepened participants’ understanding of carbon management but also reinforced their commitment to driving positive change in the built environment.
-The event successfully highlighted the importance of collaboration and innovation in tackling climate challenges, making it a truly valuable experience for all involved.
+Overall, the seminar was both enlightening and inspiring.
+It left attendees with a renewed sense of purpose in integrating sustainable practices into their work.
+The engaging and thought-provoking sessions not only deepened participants’ understanding of carbon management, but also reinforced their commitment to driving positive change in the built environment.
+The event successfully underscored the importance of collaboration and innovation in addressing climate challenges, making it a truly valuable experience for all involved.

-Souvenir presentation to the speaker, Mr Ronald Chan by the YMC representative
+Souvenir being presented to the speaker, Mr Ronald Chan (1st left), by the YMC

 Home | Contact Us | Copyright | Privacy Policy | Disclaimer | Sitemap | Admin